PSLmodels/taxdata/cps_data/cps_file_doc.md

-Microsimulation models, such as [Tax-Calculator](https://github.com/open-source-economics/Tax-Calculator), rely on datasets comprised of individual tax units.
+Microsimulation models, such as [Tax-Calculator](https://github.com/open-source-economics/Tax-Calculator), rely on datasets comprising individual tax units.
 These datasets are available through the IRS, but at substantial financial cost and are not permitted to be shared.
 This document outlines the creation of a tax unit dataset created from publicly available CPS files that is suitable for use with Tax-Calculator.